-Purely autonymic mechanisms, in virtue of the inherent simplicity of names, are almost completely theory-neutral.
+In virtue of the inherent simplicity of names, purely autonymic mechanisms are almost completely theory-neutral.
 By introspective systems, in contrast, I will refer to systems with causally connected self-referential mechanisms that render explicit, in some substantial way, some of their otherwise implicit internal structure.
 Since most of the self-referential mechanisms that have actually been proposed fall in this class, this variety of self-reference will occupy most of our remaining attention.

 The first step, in analysing introspective systems, is to distinguish our own theoretical commitments from the theoretical commitments we attribute to the agents we study.
-The difference can be seen by comparing Levesque's [1984] logic of "explicit" and "implicit" belief (his terms, not ours, though the meanings are similar) with Fagin & Halpern's [1985] logics of belief and awareness.
-Levesque's use of B and L for explicit and implicit belief are predicates of the theorist; nothing in his account - as he himself notes - commits him to the view that the agents he describes parse the world in terms of anything like the belief predicate (i.e., in Fagin & Halpern's phrase, they need not be "aware" of the belief predicate).
-Fagin and Halpern, on the other hand, when they use such axioms as

-$B\varphi \Rightarrow BB\varphi$ , thereby commit the agents to an awareness of the same belief predicate they themselves use.
-I.e., for us to say "A believes $\varphi$ " is for us to adopt the notion of belief; for us to say "A believes that it believes $\varphi$ " commits A to the notion as well.
-Iterated epistemic axioms like $B\varphi \Rightarrow BB\varphi$ can therefore be misleading, since the inner B's represents the agents' views; the outer ones the theorists'.
+The difference can be seen by comparing Levesque's logic of "explicit" and "implicit" belief11 (his terms, not ours, though the meanings are similar) with Fagin & Halpern's logics of belief and awareness.12 Levesque's use of the predicates B and L for explicit and implicit belief are predicates of the theorist: nothing in his account-as he himself notes-commits him to the view that the agents he describes parse the world in terms of anything like the belief predicate (i.e., in Fagin & Halpern's phrase, they need not be "aware" of the belief predicate).
+Fagin and Halpern, on the other hand, when they use such axioms as B φ O BB φ , thereby commit the agents to an awareness of the same belief predicate they themselves use, I.e., for us to say "A believes φ " is for us to adopt the notion of belief; for us to say "A believes that it believes φ " commits A to the notion of belief as well.
+Iterated epistemic axioms such as B φ U BB φ can therefore be substantially misleading, since any inner (non-initial) B's must represents the agents' notion; the outer ones will be only the theorists'.